developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/settings/index.md

 -----

 ### Export a Profile
 Once a DataWedge Profile is set up and configured as desired on a device, it can be exported and distributed for use on other devices throughout an enterprise.
 This enables a company to fine-tune settings for the acquisition, manipulation and disposition of data for specific applications(s), and easily propagate those settings to others in the organization.

-If more than one Profile is to be created, exported and distributed at the same time, it might be beneficial to create and export the Profiles together as a single DataWedge Configuration file.
+**Note** If more than one Profile is to be created, exported and distributed at the same time, it might be beneficial to create and export the Profiles together as a single DataWedge Configuration file.

 **To Export a Profile**: